Astrometry meets Pulsar Timing Arrays: Synergies for Gravitational Wave Detection: Fisher forecasts

 The entries of the Fisher matrix \eqref{eq:astro_fisher} simplify under certain hypothesis.
 For example, we find the following scaling relations which hold in the limit of large $N_\mathrm{star}\gg 100$ stars distributed uniformly across the sky (see Figure \ref{fig:Tr_scaling}):

-In the same limit, the cross terms depending on $\Tr[\hb_{0}\hb_{0}]$ vanish in eq \eqref{eq:astro_fisher}.
+In the same limit, the cross terms depending on {$\Tr[\hb_{0}\hb_{1}]$} vanish in eq \eqref{eq:astro_fisher}.
 In practice, to perform Fisher forecasts by means of Eq \eqref{eq:astro_fisher} we focus on the frequency domain, performing a frequency binning with $\Delta f = 1/T_{\rm obs},$ with $ T_{\rm obs}=15\;\rm years$, and summing over the Fisher matrices at each frequency bin.
 We relate the value of the GW energy density $\Omega_{\rm GW}$ to the intensity through equation \eqref{rel_ogwi}.
-We assume for the latter a power-law ansatz $I(f) \propto f^{3-\gamma}$, and report our results in Fig \ref{fig:Forecast_Omega} for different values of spectral slope, also indicating the detection threshold indicated by the IPTA joint analysis~\cite{InternationalPulsarTimingArray:2023mzf}.
+We assume for the latter a power-law ansatz $I(f) = I_0 (f/f_*)^{2-\gamma}$, and report our results in Fig \ref{fig:Forecast_Omega} for different values of spectral slope, also indicating the detection threshold indicated by the IPTA joint analysis~\cite{InternationalPulsarTimingArray:2023mzf}.

-The noise in the frequency domain is given by $\sigma^2_f = 2\sigma^2 T_{\rm cad} $.
-We take different values of $\sigma$ as shown in Figure \ref{fig:Forecast_Omega} and the observational cadence $T_{\rm cad} = \mathrm{year}/15$, corresponding approximately to the observational cadence of Gaia~\cite{Gaia:2016zol}.
+The noise in the frequency domain is given by $\sigma^2_N (f) = 2\sigma^2 T_{\rm cad} $, {where we have assumed a white noise component only}.
+We take different values of $\sigma$ as shown in Figure \ref{fig:Forecast_Omega} and the observational cadence $T_{\rm cad} = \mathrm{year}/15$, corresponding approximately to the observational cadence of Gaia~\cite{Gaia:2016zol}, {i.e. $T_{\rm cad}$ represents the time interval (in seconds) between successive observations of a particular star.}

+{Assuming noise dominated covariance, the uncertainties for the intensity monopole amplitude $I_0$ and the dipole amplitude $I_{\beta}\equiv(1-n_I)\beta I_0$ \footnote{{ Note the relation $n_{\Omega} = n_{I} + 3$ arising from \eqref{rel_ogwi}.}}, take the following form